kunchalavikram1427/kunchalavikram1427/README.md

 ## ⚡ Updates

 - 🔭 I’m currently working on building my own website https://www.devopsmadeeasy.in and making awesome YouTube Videos for teaching DevOps<br/>
-- 🌱 Recently completed all 3 K8s certifications: CKA, CKAD and CKS<br/>
+- 🌱 Recently completed all 3 K8s certifications: CKA, CKAD and CKS.
+Preparing for Terraform Associate Certification<br/>
 - 👯 I’m looking for help with writing blogs for my website.
 Any help would be appreciated!<br/>
 - 💬 Ask me about programming and DevOps!<br/>
 - 📫 How to reach me: Email: kunchalavikram1427@gmail.com or devopsmadeeasy@outlook.com<br/>